Skip to content

 • Seatbelt condition and operation

-• Fire extinguisher and warning triangle present and in date
+• Fire extinguisher, first-aid kit and warning triangle present and in date, where required

-Buses and coaches (PCVs) also cover passenger doors, emergency exits, interior condition and a stocked first-aid kit.
-See walkaround checks by vehicle type for the differences.
+Buses and coaches (PCVs) also cover passenger doors and interlocks, emergency exits, interior condition and a stocked first-aid kit.
+See the PCV walkaround check for the passenger-specific items.

 Report defects — don't just note them

 Finding a defect is only half the job.
-DVSA wants evidence that every defect was reported, assessed, repaired and signed off — a closed loop.
+DVSA wants evidence that every defect was reported, assessed, repaired and signed off — a closed loop with the detail to match: which vehicle, which item, what's wrong, a photo, who reported it, and how it was fixed.
 A note in a book that nobody actions is exactly what an examiner looks for.
 That's what defect management is for.

 How long must you keep the records?

-Walkaround reports, defect reports and the record of the repair must be kept for at least 15 months.
-There's more detail in the complete walkaround checks guide.
+Walkaround reports, defect reports and the record of the repair must be kept for at least 15 months — the window a DVSA examiner can ask to see at an audit or public inquiry.
+It's one of the undertakings behind O-licence compliance from check to audit pack, and there's more detail in the complete walkaround checks guide.

 Get the checklist — or skip the paper altogether